RESPECT grid

 3. Watch the Tier 3 session recording (1 hour) Understanding and Completing ReSPECT

-4. Attend a Community of Practice online session – these sessions will be led by a clinician experienced in the ReSPECT process and will allow the opportunity to discuss experiences and ask questions related to practice. (link)
+4. Attend a Community of Practice online session – these sessions will be led by a clinician experienced in the ReSPECT process and will allow the opportunity to discuss experiences, practice conversations and ask questions.
+Community-of-Practice-poster.docx

 Further information supporting Tier 3 can be found at the links below: